KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-darksky-hourly by jacquesCedric](https://github.com/jacquesCedric/MMM-darksky-hourly)

+0. This module is outdated: Deprecated.
+DarkSky API no longer works since 2023-03-31.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Warning: No LICENSE file.

 ## [MMM-DarkSky24Hours by thobach](https://github.com/thobach/MMM-DarkSky24Hours)

+0. This module is outdated: Deprecated.
+DarkSky API no longer works since 2023-03-31.
 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `weather.html`: Replace it with `MagicMirror²`.
 3. Warning: No LICENSE file.

 ## [MMM-DarkSkyForecast by jclarke0000](https://github.com/jclarke0000/MMM-DarkSkyForecast)

+0. This module is outdated: Deprecated.
+DarkSky API no longer works since 2023-03-31.
 1. Typo: Found 'Magic Mirror' in file `MMM-DarkSkyForecast.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.